Sioaan/GameQAPortfolio/README.md

 ## 👋 About Me

-I'm building my path into **Game QA / Manual QA** through practical testing projects.
+I'm building my path into **Game QA ** through practical testing projects.

 Gaming has always been more than just entertainment for me.
 I enjoy discovering how games work, exploring their systems, noticing small details, and asking questions such as: